ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Left Controller:** If this is checked then the left controller touchpad will be enabled to move the play area.
+ * **Right Controller:** If this is checked then the right controller touchpad will be enabled to move the play area.
  * **Max Walk Speed:** The maximum speed the play area will be moved when the touchpad is being touched at the extremes of the axis.
 If a lower part of the touchpad axis is touched (nearer the centre) then the walk speed is slower.
  * **Deceleration:** The speed in which the play area slows down to a complete stop when the user is no longer touching the touchpad.
 This deceleration effect can ease any motion sickness that may be suffered.
  * **Move On Button Press:** If a button is defined then movement will only occur when the specified button is being held down and the touchpad axis changes.